 This keeps you to a tight, workable scope of professional development that has buy-in from both parties.

-Ninja performance levels – what is most urgent for the employee to develop this quarter?
+To vastly increase employee performance levels, you need to define the daily steps that answer: what is most urgent for the employee to develop this quarter?

 This concept uses the principle known as Kaizen: focusing on small, simple improvements consistently, to generate ninja performance levels.
 This is possible for any employee.